 While technologists have successfully revealed that several different medical devices currently on the market can be hacked, has there been a true case of medical device hacking?
-The answer at this point is not clear, but there has certainly been crippling hacks of medical centers, like the aforementioned Hollywood Presbyterian Medical Center attack.
-Additionally, 2017's extremely widespread Wannacry ransomware attack severely affected the UK's National Health Service, affecting their ability to provide care, and costing them a lot of money.
+The answer at this point is not clear, but there have certainly been crippling hacks of medical centers, like the aforementioned Hollywood Presbyterian Medical Center attack.
+Additionally, 2017’s extremely widespread Wannacry ransomware attack severely affected the UK’s National Health Service, affecting their ability to provide care, and costing them a lot of money.
 It also allegedly affected some medical devices as well.
-However, it also affected networks and devices in all industries, including transportation, telecommunication and manufacturing on 200,000 machines in over 150 countries.
+However, it also affected networks and devices in all industries, including transportation, telecommunication, and manufacturing on 200,000 machines in over 150 countries.

 At this point, the risk seems to be mostly theoretical, though it is just a matter of time before black hat hackers pick up on what white hat hackers have been researching and trying to prevent.
 The other danger is that in one study, doctors implicitly seem to trust medical technology and are not able to recognize when a device has been hacked in a test.
-Hospitals are also known for not updating their products unless they do not work of have been officially recalled.
-One cyber security expert was appalled to find his own daughter had been hooked up to a device he knew was not secure, and had been recommended to be put out of use, while he went home to get her some pajamas.
+Hospitals are also known for not updating their products unless they do not work to have been officially recalled.
+One cybersecurity expert was appalled to find his own daughter had been hooked up to a device he knew was not secure, and had been recommended to be put out of use, while he went home to get her some pajamas.
 Some of these medical devices are even too old to fix with a patch to update any security flaws in the software.

 Some experts believe it is only a matter of time before something fatal happens involving the hacking of a medical device, and that only then will medical providers and legislators take this issue seriously.